ACP-267: Primary Network validator uptime requirement increases from 80% to 90%.Read the proposal

 },

-numFetched: number,
+numFetched: string,

 encoding: string